Building Bots on the Pandorabots Platform

 Clicking Show Metadata beneath the bot response bubble will display some important information about the interaction, including the Pattern that matched, the values (if any) for

 topic, and a link to the file containing the pattern that was matched, which you can click on to go edit directly.

 Show Trace -

 Beneath the displayed Metadata, you will also find an option to run a Trace.
 This will open a modal showing the series of steps the input underwent during processing to find a match, which is incredibly helpful for debugging.

-At the top of the Chat Widget next to your bot name, a refresh icon allows you to reset your bot's memory, which will clear any predicate values that have been set (###@TC ??) and allow you to start the conversation anew as if you were a brand new client.
+At the top of the Chat Widget next to your bot name, a menu icon allows you to manage predicates as well as to reset your bot's memory (which will clear any predicate values that have been set and allow you to start the conversation anew as if you were a brand new client).